Who will issue my diploma?

 How does this program exist?

 The State of Florida, as many states across the country, has seen the need for more options in education.
 These options include Charter schools, which are public schools, but are run by their own individual school board.
-Pivot Charter Schools applied and were granted charters under the school districts of Hillsborough, Broward, and Lee Counties.
 But as stated above, Pivot Charter Schools have their own school board and their own unique set of rules, policies, procedures and program.

 How do these courses work?